 Description

-This classic Portuguese recipe is all about flavor and speed, giving you a dynamite dish on the table in under 30 minutes, perfect for hosting a last minute happy hour with friends or when you're rushing in the door after work.
+This classic Portuguese recipe is all about flavor and speed, giving you a dynamite dish on the table in 20 minutes, perfect for hosting a last minute happy hour with friends or when you're rushing in the door after work.

 Ingredients